 - Deposits of a minimum capital of EUR 30 000 in a bank operating in Cyprus into a Fixed Deposit Account pledged for a period of at least three years and the said amount should be transferred to Cyprus from abroad - The applicant, together with his or her spouse, should prove that they have at their disposal a secure annual income of at least EUR 30 000.
 This annual income should increase by EUR 5000 for every dependent person.
 This income should derive from abroad, and may include salaries from employment, pensions, dividends from shares, fixed deposits, rents and other sources of income and should be transferred on a regular basis from abroad to a bank operating in Cyprus - Purchased in Cyprus one or two new properties with a total purchase cost of at least EUR 300 000 (excluding VAT).
 The properties in question may be two residences or one residence and one office, or one residence and one shop.
 At least EUR 200 000 of the purchase cost must be settled.
+The above-mentioned amounts must be proven to have been transferred to Cyprus from abroad.
 An immigration permit may also be granted to children of the applicant over the age of 18, who are not financially dependent on the applicant, provided that for each such child property has been acquired of at least EUR 300 000 (excluding VAT).
+In such an event a confirmation of payment for the 66% of the market value of the dwelling must be submitted with the application and each child shall also submit all the other necessary documentation with his own application. - Unmarried children aged between 18 and 25, who may prove that they are students or undergraduates and are financially dependent on the applicant, may submit a separate application to obtain an Immigration Permit.
+In such a case, the father or mother and/or both parents together must present an additional annual income of EUR 5 000 for every such dependent child.
+The said permit is still valid even if the holder has exceeded the age of 25.